-The PHA will automatically issue a 120 day voucher term, which includes all applicable extensions, for applicants or participant families porting out of the PHA's jurisdiction.
+The PHA will approve one 60-day extension upon written request from the applicant or participant family porting out of the PHA's jurisdiction.

 Preapproval Contact with the Receiving PHA

 Prior to approving a family's request to move under portability, the initial PHA must contact the receiving PHA via email or other confirmed delivery method to determine whether the receiving PHA will administer or absorb the family's voucher.
 Based on the receiving PHA's response, the initial PHA must determine whether it will approve or deny the move [24 CFR 982.355(c) (3)].